marychellecarreon/POS-React/README.md

 This tutorial aims to teach you how to create a POS app "point of sale".
 For this case, my POS is a coffee product but this POS is generally applicable for all items with cashier interface.
 Feel free to fork it!

-By following this tutorial, you will have the functionality of the basic POS as shown in below image.
+By following this tutorial, you will have the functionality of the basic POS as shown on below image.

 ![screen shot 2017-09-14 at 5 48 34 pm](https://user-images.githubusercontent.com/26729817/30424992-40135cd0-997a-11e7-95fa-2a30c6ec51f9.png)